JazzyLucas/SplashDown/README.md

     #endregion
 }
 ```
 What's useful about regions is that we can now close and open code blocks depending on what we want to see in when coding a script (the plus and minus symbols between the line number and your code on the left).
 Tidying up code like this isn't necessarily needed, but it really helps other people who review your code when it becomes long and complex.
-You can also use the Unity preferences to setup regions to be premade everytime you create a script ([Link Right Here](https://support.unity3d.com/hc/en-us/articles/210223733-How-to-customize-Unity-script-templates)).
+You can also change the Unity editor files and setup regions to be premade everytime you create a script ([Link Right Here](https://support.unity3d.com/hc/en-us/articles/210223733-How-to-customize-Unity-script-templates)).
 I'm going to go ahead and make a few more regions for preliminary purposes, but like I said, it's optional.
 My code will end up looking like this now:
 ```C#
 using System.Collections;
 using System.Collections.Generic;